kentcdodds/react-ava-workshop/INSTRUCTIONS.md

 🐯 Let's run `npm run cover` now to see our coverage.
 You should see this output:

 ```
+  - components › Toggle › toggle--off class applied by default
+  - components › Toggle › toggle--on class applied when initialToggledOn specified to true
+  - components › Toggle › invokes the onToggle prop when clicked
+  - containers › CustomerList › Renders no customers and add button
+  - containers › CustomerList › Renders customers and add button
+  - containers › CustomerList › Responds to store updates
+  - containers › CustomerList › unsubscribes when unmounted
+  - store › Customers › customers should start with empty
+  - store › Customers › setting customers and getting them
+  - store › Customers › subscribing to the store

+  0 tests passed
+  10 tests todo

 ----------|----------|----------|----------|----------|----------------|
 File      |  % Stmts | % Branch |  % Funcs |  % Lines |Uncovered Lines |
 ----------|----------|----------|----------|----------|----------------|